justinchoi001/LESA-Tests/LESA/baseline/partners/LESA - Partners - Search.markdown

 1. Click the Menu drop down
 1. Click Sign In
 1. Sign in with Liferay Partner credentials
-1. Click Menu > User Profile
+1. Click Menu > Customer Portal
-1. Click Support
+1. Click LESA
 <a href="#CreateATicket" name="CreateATicket">Create A Ticket</a>
 1. Click New Ticket
 1. Select an account